theocrithary/Terraform_PowerFlex45/README.md

 /opt/emc/scaleio/sdc/bin/drv_cfg --query_vols
 ```

-# Create a volume and map it to the SDC client
+# Step 6: Create a volume and map it to the SDC client
 - Login to PowerFlex Manager console
 - Navigate to the 'Block' storage tab and select 'Hosts'
 - Observe the newly added SDC client host IP